armthethinker/personal-site/projects/moral-decision-making-haptic-feedback-in-virtual-environments.md

    header="My role & tools"
    content="
 ### Role
-- With a bachelors degree in philosophy, I helped the team with any philosophical points and clarifications.
+- With a bachelor's degree in philosophy, I helped the team with any philosophical points and clarifications.
 This was especially important as we tried to create an easily understandable scenario that looked different from the initial thought experiment.
 - I was the user experience designer on the team, clarifying usability and interaction issues.
 The rest of the team consisted of programmers and artists.
 - I had worked and led more research projects than my counterparts.
 As such, I designed our research methodology and statistical analysis.